rcbyron/hey-athena-client/README.rst

 	brain.init()
 	brain.inst.run()

--  You can add modules/edit the client in Python’s site-packages/athena folder
+-  You can add modules/edit the client in Python's site-packages/athena folder
 -  Try write your own module using the directions below.